Skip to content

 If omitted, the Daytona SDK will default to python.
 To override this, explicitly set the language value when creating the sandbox.

-Daytona sandboxes can be automatically stopped, archived, and deleted based on user-defined intervals.
-You can also refresh the last activity timestamp to explicitly signal activity when lifecycle behavior depends on inactivity windows.
+Sandboxes can be automatically stopped, archived, and deleted based on user-defined intervals.
+The intervals act as a TTL (time-to-live) mechanism for the sandbox.
+You can also refresh the last activity timestamp to explicitly signal activity when lifecycle behavior depends on inactivity intervals.

 Daytona provides methods to update a sandbox’s last activity timestamp.